meyerd/unsmart/README.md

 Copy the `.system` files to `/lib/systemd/system`.
 Adjust the working directory of the scripts.
 Chmod `chmod 0644 /lib/systemd/system/unsmart*`.
-Enable the services `systemctl enable unsmart-dns.service`, `systemctl enable unsmart-http.service`.
+Enable the services `systemctl enable unsmart-dns.service`, `systemctl enable unsmart-http.service` `systemctl enable unsmart-redirect.service`.

+Note: By default the http service is running on port `8888` and the redirect script redirects the specific ip of the smart tv to this port.
+Adjust the specific ips and ports in the system files and the `redirect_port_80.sh`.

 TODO
 ====

 - Iptables for NAT
 - Iptables for selective services (e.g. youtube)
-- Run the fake HTTP server on different port and forward via Iptables
 - Inspect detailled HTTP traffic
 - Inspect SSL traffic example tutorial `http://blog.philippheckel.com/2013/08/04/use-sslsplit-to-transparently-sniff-tls-ssl-connections/`